-MarsupialsGreater Bilby Marsupial Mole Numbat Western Quoll
+MarsupialsGreater Bilby Koala Marsupial Mole Numbat Quokka Western Quoll Yellow-Footed Antechinus

 Marsupials are members of the mammalian infraclass Marsupialia.

 For many people, when discussing marsupials, the first if not only animal to spring to mind are kangaroos.
-There are of course a number of popular animals that are marsupials including the koala, a marsupial mole, wallaby, Tassie Devil and the wombat, just some of the creatures that fall under the subclass of Marsupialia.
+There are of course a number of popular animals that are marsupials including the iconic koala, a marsupial mole, wallaby, Tassie Devil and the wombat, just some of the creatures that fall under the subclass of Marsupialia.

 One of the distinctive characteristics that are common to most of the species, is that the young are carried in a pouch.
 The word marsupial comes from marsupium, a pouch that protects eggs and offspring, or reproductive structures.